adewinter/ductile/README.md

 ## Future plans

--   Store a mapping of the blob filenames (Where all the typing is stored) in either a dedicated index file or in a sqlite DB, depending on what's more useful/easier
 -   Somehow convert this thing into a binary so you don't have to fiddle with installing python/pipenv and can easily run it as a service/daemon that can be restarted as needed
 -   Sync functionality so it'll auto backup to your cloud provider of choice (nextcloud, dropbox, etc)
--   Use a better file extension for the blob files. .MD just makes no sense (mostly because there's a lot of jank if you use text shortcut keys like ctrl+del)
--   Deal with text shortcut keys (like ctrl+del or ctrl+arrow-key) so there's less jank in the saved files.
-Might be straightforward if we limit ourselves to ones that purely move the cursor around and not the more complex moves that do things like select a block of text (e.g. ctrl+shift+arrow-key, especially if you then hit delete to nuke the highlighted text).
--   Build a tool on top of the raw blob storage, so you can start e.g. extracting, finding, tagging stuff for later use.
+-   Build a tool on top of the raw storage, so you can start e.g. extracting, finding, tagging stuff for later use.
 Don't need to open your note-taking app to save a todo, start typing into literally any input box and slap a #todo on there.
 Done.
 -   Consider automated processes that can be triggered off of the above layer.
 E.g. If we write a command phrase like #todo it'll automatically email the surrounding text you wrote to a specific address, or send the data to IFTTT or some other automation pipeline.
 Automatically add #reminders to your calendar.
 Start treating your keyboard like an actuation device.
 Type #@!LIGHTSOFF and your smart-home lights turn off.